fabioarciniegas/notes-on-modernity-and-postmodernity/README.md

 # Paintings

-In a rather pleasant coda, the class ends with a small selection of paintings rather than literary authors recaping the transition from the enlightenment to revolution to dissilusion to anti-foundationalism.
+In a rather pleasant coda, the class ends with a small selection of paintings rather than literary authors recaping the transition from the enlightenment to revolution to disillusion to anti-foundationalism.

 Delacroix as opposed to Ingres (contrast their napoleons).
 More Delacroix with the "Death of Sardanapalus," the cultivation of intensity.